HonsonCooky/row-home/README.md

 - Window: A window for the game to render in + API for manipulating the size and state (fullscreen, windowed, etc).
 - Canvas: A means to render assets in the window + API to alter the framerate.
 - Initalization: A function that runs on startup.
-- Loop: A function that runs every framerate + management of missing / slow frames.
+- Logic Loop: A function that runs every frame to update game state.
-- Input Publisher: A way to react to user inputs, contextualized by current mode.
+  - Rendering is done concurrently and automagically
+- Sprites: Renderable, animatable, objects to render on screen.
+  - Default Sprites: Shapes, Text, Composables `Sprite.Text("Hello World");`
+- Input Publisher: Input + Mode event publishing.

 In theory, the abstract concepts above should provide a developer with all the tools necessary to build a video game.
+At the very least, its a start.